Mickey4541/Nodejs-CMS-Project/readme.md

 --aauta CICD kk ho continuous deployment vanni deplo garni bela look at its details.
 -- To host do this ::nodejs in render and sql in railway.

+- Session: Temporary data stored on the server.
+- Cookie: Small data stored on the user's browser.
+- Token: A secure way to authenticate users, often passed between client and server.